 Characters to Know:

 Macbeth: The main guy!
 Brave general under Duncan who becomes too ambitious after three witches prophesize that he will be King of Scotland.
-He turns to evil, killing many innocent people.
+He turns to evil actions.

-Banquo: Macbeth’s friend and general, suspected Macbeth of killing the King.
-He faces grave danger halfway through the play.
+Banquo: Macbeth’s friend and general who becomes very suspicious throughout the play.
+He faces grave danger halfway through the play for these thoughts.

 Macbeth as the Tragic Hero

-The tragic hero is a man of noble stature.
+A tragic hero is a man of noble stature.
 He is not an ordinary man, but a man with outstanding quality and greatness about him.
-He is destined for downfall, suffering, or defeat.
-His own destruction is for a greater cause or principle.
+He is destined for downfall, suffering, or defeat, though.
+However, his own destruction is for a greater cause or principle.

 So, to recap: common characteristics of a tragic hero: